xmos/lib_mic_array/tests/README.rst

 Each group of tests is run differently.

-For the tests associated with the ``tests.building`` CMake target, building the targets is itself the test.
+For the tests associated with the ``tests-build`` CMake target, building the targets is itself the test.
 It ensures that there are no syntax or other errors in the C++ class templates defined in the library (because no actual implementation of the template is generated until an application uses it).

-The test cases associated with the ``tests.unit`` CMake target use the Unity unit test framework.
+The test cases associated with the ``tests-unit`` CMake target use the Unity unit test framework.
 The compiled binaries are stand-alone test applications that can be run using ``xrun``.

-The test cases associated with the ``tests.signal`` CMake target use the ``pytest`` framework.
+The test cases associated with the ``tests-signal`` CMake target use the ``pytest`` framework.
 See `signal`_ for more information.

 .. _building: building/